 2) Go to the Inventory menu -> Add Products via Upload.

-3) In the "STEP 1: SELECT THE TYPES OF PRODUCTS YOU WANT TO SELL" section, use the "Product Classifier" interface or the search tool to find the leaf category that you want to list your products to.
+4) In the "STEP 1: SELECT THE TYPES OF PRODUCTS YOU WANT TO SELL" section, use the "Product Classifier" interface or the search tool to find the end leaf category that you want to list your products to.
 Click the Select button to add that category to your template.

-- If you want to list to more categories, continue to select categories until you add all the ones you want.
+- If you want to add more categories to your template, continue to select them through Amazon's interface.
 The categories don't have to be related to each other.

 Populating Your Template With Products